Differential function spectra, the differential Becker-Gottlieb transfer, and applications to differential algebraic K-theory: Introduction

 The most prominent example of an index theorem is the index theorem of Atiyah-Singer which compares the descent of vector bundles along $K$-oriented maps with the wrong-way map in topological $K$-theory.
 Its differential refinement has been given in \cite{MR2602854}.

 All wrong-way maps for generalized cohomology theories in topology use the suspension isomorphisms (i.e. the fact that a cohomology theory is represented by a spectrum) in an essential way.
 From this it is clear that for a differential refinement of the wrong-way map one has to take into account properly the spectrum aspect of a differential cohomology theory.
 A first construction of a differential cohomology spectrum has been given in \cite{MR2192936}.
-In the present paper we take the spectrum aspect of differential cohomology as a starting point and give in Section \ref{sep2202} a direct and straight-forward homotopy theoretic construction of a differential function spectrum.
-The differential cohomology will then be defined in terms of homotopy groups of the differential function spectrum.
-We consider our construction here is a short-cut to the construction of \cite{MR2192936}.
+In the present paper we take the spectrum aspect of differential cohomology as a starting point and give in Definition \ref{may271} a direct and straight-forward homotopy theoretic construction of a differential function spectrum.
+The differential cohomology will then be defined in terms of homotopy groups of the differential function spectrum{, see Definition \ref{difdef1}.} We consider our construction here is a short-cut to the construction of \cite{MR2192936}.

 A particularly simple example of a wrong-way map is the Becker-Gottlieb transfer \cite{MR0377873} which does not require any kind of orientation.
 It is defined for every smooth fibre bundle with closed fibres and thus applies to the cohomology theory $KR^{*}$ represented by the algebraic $K$-theory spectrum of a number ring $R$.
-On the geometric side one can descend a locally constant sheaf $\cV$ of $R$-modules from $W$ to $B$ using the sheaf theoretic higher-derived images $R^{i}\pi_{*}(\cV)$.
-In this case the corresponding index theorem (the Dwyer-Weiss-Williams index theorem) has been proven in \cite{MR1982793} and \cite{MR1303026} (a characteristic class version).
-In order to define a differential Becker-Gottlieb transfer we must choose a Riemannian structure (Definition \ref{may272}) on the bundle $\pi:W\to B$.
-One {of our} main results (presented in Section \ref{sep2201}) is the construction of a differential Becker-Gottlieb transfer (and the verification of all its expected functorial properties) for smooth fibre bundles with closed fibres equipped with Riemannian structures.

-On the level of geometric objects one can descend the metric $h^{\cV}$ to metrics on the higher-derived images $R^{i}\pi_{*}(\cV)$ using fibrewise Hodge theory and $L^{2}$-metrics on harmonic forms.
-In this way we obtain a descent for geometric objects from $W$ to $B$ which will also involve the Bismut-Lott analytic torsion form \cite{MR1303026}.
-This geometric construction has first been introduced by \cite{MR1724894}.
+The Becker-Gottlieb transfer provides a homomorphism {(see \eqref{jun182})} {In the following we review some constructions explained in detail in Subsection \ref{kljfelwkfwefwefwefewffewfef}.} Using \eqref{dqwdqwdqwqdqw3211} we define the topological index of the sheaf $\cV$ of finitely generated $R$-modules on $W$.
+On the geometric side one can descend $\cV$ from $W$ to $B$ using the sheaf theoretic higher-derived images $R^{i}\pi_{*}(\cV)$.
+We define the analytic index by